 On occasion, a percussionist, string or woodwind player from the congregation joins us at services on Friday night to enhance the music of the service.

 For the High Holy Day season, a group of Shofar blowers is needed to cover the multiple services and rooms where the shofar is sounded.
 The group gathers to rehearse in late summer.
-Register with Cantor Solomon, firstname.lastname@example.org.
+INFO: Cantor Solomon, firstname.lastname@example.org.